tailscale/terms-and-conditions/privacy-policy/index.md

 -   **Affiliates and Subsidiaries.** We may disclose the information we collect within the Tailscale family of companies.

--   **Your Organization.** If you are a User using the Tailscale Solution under an organization's account, we may provide your information to the organization you are engaged or employed by in order to fulfill and enforce our services agreement with your organization, and to inform your organization regarding usage, support, or training needs.
+-   **Your Organization.** If you are a User using the Tailscale Solution, PAM, or Aperture under an organization's account, we may   provide your information to the organization you are engaged or employed by in order to fulfill and enforce our services agreement with your organization, and to inform your organization regarding usage, support, or training needs.
+For Aperture and PAM, your organization and its authorized administrators may be able to view or export information associated with your use of the Services, including AI/LLM request metadata, Customer AI Content, access logs, audit records, session metadata, access decisions, and, where enabled, session recordings or transcripts.

+-   **AI/LLM Providers (Aperture).** When you use Aperture, content that may include your information is forwarded to the third-party AI/LLM providers selected or configured by you or your organization.
+Those providers process the content you submit under their own terms and privacy practices or as otherwise governed by applicable agreements with your organization.

+-   **Integrations (Aperture and PAM).** Aperture or PAM may integrate with third party services and enable you to export or store Customer AI Content, logs, events, audit records, authentication events, access requests, access decisions, session metadata, PAM Activity Data, session recordings, transcripts, and associated metadata with those services.
+These services include identity providers, cloud storage providers, and security and monitoring tools.

 -   **Protection of Tailscale and Others.** By using the Services, you acknowledge and agree that we may access, retain, and disclose the